carinacunha/carinacunha/README.md

 ### Hi there, I’m Carina!
-I'm a fullstack developer in training.
+I'm a fullstack developer.
 I really enjoy learning new technology-related skills that can have an impact on users' lives.
 My main focus now is front and back-end development, although I am also interested in data science.

 * 🌍 I'm based in Belo Horizonte, Brazil
 * ✉️ You can contact me at [carina.cunha13@gmail.com](mailto:carina.cunha13@gmail.com)